Christian Palestinian Aramaic: Corpus

 The only surviving original texts in CPA are inscriptions in mosaics and rock caves (lavras), magical silver amulets and a single short magical booklet.
 All other surviving manuscript compositions are translations of Greek originals.

 Many of the palimpsests come from Saint Catherine's Monastery in the Sinai Peninsula (e.g., the Codex Climaci Rescriptus), but some also from Mar Saba (e.g., part of the Codex Sinaiticus Rescriptus), the Cairo Genizah (Note: Today in the Taylor-Schechter Collection, University Library of Cambridge; Bodleian Library, Oxford; and Museum of Pennsylvania, Philadelphia) and the Umayyad Mosque in Damascus.
 They often transmit rare texts lost in the Greek transmission (e.g. the Transitus Mariae; the hitherto unknown martyrdom of Patriklos of Caesarea, one of the eleven followers of Pamphilus of Caesarea; and a missing quire of Codex Climaci Rescriptus), or offer valuable readings for the textual criticism of the Septuagint.

+Two palimpsests found at Saint Catherine's represented the Palestinian Syriac version of the Bible.
+This Bible was originally known as the Jerusalem Syriac version, from a Vatican codex dating to 1030.
+The palimpsests have been dated by their colophons to 1104 and 1118.
+It's believed that by that time, Palestinian Aramaic had been supplanted by Arabic and even priests were barely able to read and understand the sacred texts.

-Inscriptions have been found in Palestine at ʿEn Suweinit, near ʿAbūd, at ʿUmm er-Rūs, in the Church of Saint Anne in Jerusalem, in the vicinity of Hippos at Uyun el-Umm in Galilee, and at Khirbet Qastra near Haifa.
-In the Transjordan, inscriptions have been found on Mount Nebo (ʿAyūn Mūsa), in the vicinity of Amman (Khayyān el-Mushrif) and on tombstones in Khirbet es-Samra.
+Inscriptions have been found in Palestine in the area of Jerusalem at the Church of Saint Anne, and to the east in the Judaean Desert at ʿEn Suweinit, near ʿAbūd, as well as ʿUmm er-Rūs, and at Mevo Modiim.
+In the Negev, four find spots are in its north: Khirbet Qaṣra (to the south of Bet Guvrin/Eleutheropolis), Giv’ot Bar (south of Rahat), Anab al-Kabīr, and Hūrah.
+Nessana, an important Byzantine era town along the border with Egypt, yielded several CPA papyrus fragments, alongside those in Greek, Latin, and Arabic.
+Other find spots include those in the vicinity of Hippos at Uyun Umm el-ˁAẓām in Galilee, and at Khirbet Qastra near Haifa, the latter of which can be clustered with three others from the Upper Western Galilee at Evron, Shlomi and Kabri/Khirbet el-Khazneh.
+Uyun Umm el-Azam is considered a northern outlier of the Northern Jordanian Highlands cluster (outlined below), along with Deir al-Adas in Syria.